HazyResearch/deepdive/examples/spouse/README.md

 1. Mapping from secondary data for distant supervision
 2. Using heuristic rules for distant supervision

-Finally, we'll describe a simple majority-vote approach to resolving multiple labels per example, which can be implemented within ddlog.
+Finally, we'll describe a simple majority-vote approach to resolving multiple labels per example, which can be implemented within DDlog.

 ### 2.1 Mapping from Secondary Data for Distant Supervision
 First, we'll try using an external structured dataset of known married couples, from [DBpedia](http://wiki.dbpedia.org/), to distantly supervise our dataset.